 - Option 4 - Visual Verification: High-risk chemical facility may identify individuals with terrorist ties using any federal screening program that periodically vets individuals against the Terrorist Screening Database (TSDB) if:

-- The high-risk chemical facility is presented a credential or document by the affected individual, and
+- The high-risk chemical facility is presented a credential or document by the affected individual.

-Note: In December 2014, Congress noted in Section 2102(d)(2)(B)(ii) of the Homeland Security Act (PDF, 60 pages - 102 KB) that facilities choosing to meet RBPS 12(iv) via Option 4 - Visual Verification should know that a visual inspection of credentials has inherent limitations and provides less security value than the other options available.
+Note: In December 2014, Congress noted in Section 2102(d)(2)(B)(ii) of the Protecting and Security Chemical Facilities from Terrorist Attacks Act of 2014, Pub.
+L. No. 113-254, that facilities choosing to meet RBPS 12(iv) via Option 4 - Visual Verification should know that a visual inspection of credentials has inherent limitations and provides less security value than the other options available.
 Therefore, facilities should consider other means of verifying a credential's validity.